 Daily Itinerary + Pricing

-The first leg of our tour sees us travel to three of the most spectacular islands in the Lesser Antillean chain in search of several endemics (including two island's critically endangered species of Amazona parrot) , and a host of indigenous regional Caribbean species - ranging from wonderfully vibrant orioles and enigmatic thrashers to delicate warblers and dazzling hummingbirds.
-The timing of the tour ensures that dotted amonst the myriad local species will be a host of North American migrants overwintering on the islands.
-For the entirety of the second half of the trip our lodging will be the internationally renowned Asa Wright Nature Centre on the island of Trinidad.
+The first leg of our tour sees us travel to three of the most spectacular islands in the Lesser Antillean chain in search of several endemics (including each island's critically endangered species of Amazona parrot) , and a host of indigenous regional Caribbean species - ranging from wonderfully vibrant orioles and enigmatic thrashers to delicate warblers and dazzling hummingbirds.
+The timing of the tour ensures that dotted amongst the myriad local species will be a host of North American migrants overwintering on the islands.
+For the optional second half of the trip our lodging will be the internationally renowned Asa Wright Lodge on the island of Trinidad.
 In addition to exploring select trails which traverse the Centre's 1,500 acres of tropical rainforest, we will also use Asa Wright as a base from which to launch birding excursions to various other habitats across the north and west of the country, in search of a wondrous variety of South American species .

 This truly is the perfect Caribbean, South American and North American birding combo!

 November 19th - 29th 2017: Please click here to read the trip report for this tour

 November 22nd - December 5th 2018: we have reached our maximum number of clients for this trip..